fischertechnik/txt_demo_c_download/README.md

 ## About the terms: TXT C/C++ application,  download and uploading?
 In my opinion the name C/C++ download program must be TXT C/C++ application.
 I will explain "why".<br/>
-The dictionary said that iIt is "downloading from" and "uploading to".
+The dictionary said that it is "downloading from" and "uploading to".
 The application (a compiled program) or SLI is going from the remote system to the TXT and that is uploading.
 That is also the terminology used by [the fischertechnik TXT web interfacing](./HowToUseTxtWeb.md).<br/>
 For that reason I will use the term (TXT C/C++) application , upload to the TXT and downloading from the TXT.<br/>

 This repository covers only C/C++ applications and SLI's that will run directly on the TXT.
 However these applications and SLI's will be develop remotely with a the add of a cross-compiler.